Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Three steps to model a solid - Preliminary discussion

 is the Coulomb repulsion energy between valence electrons, \(\mathbf{r}_i\) being the electron position,

 is the Coulomb repulsion energy between ions, where \(\mathbf{R}_i\) are the ion positions, and \(Z_{V,i}\), \(Z_{V,j}\) are the valence electron numbers of atoms \(i\) and \(j\), respectively,

 is the Coulomb attraction between ions and valence electrons.
-In general, with on the order of \(10^{23}\) ions and electrons coupled together, the eigenvalue problem is impossible to solve exactly, so approximations are necessary.
+In general, ion and electron populations are strongly coupled at densities of order \(10^{23} \text{cm}^{-3}\), then the eigenvalue problem is impossible to solve exactly, and approximations are necessary.
 First, the mass of ions is several orders of magnitude larger than that of electrons, so the dominant dynamics is governed by the electrons.
 Typical electron response times are on the order of femtoseconds (\(\sim \text{fs}\)), whereas ion response times are much slower, on the order of picoseconds or longer (\(\gtrsim \text{ps}\)).
-In the limit \( m_i \to \infty \), ions can be treated as fixed classical points, and the problem reduces to describing approximately \(10^{23}\) electrons interacting among themselves and with fixed nuclei according to the Hamiltonian
+In the limit \( M_j \to \infty \), ions can be treated as fixed classical points, and the problem reduces to describing approximately \(10^{23}\) electrons interacting among themselves and with fixed nuclei according to the Hamiltonian

 which represents the electronic energy in the fixed nuclei (Born-Oppenheimer) approximation.
 Despite this simplification, the problem remains intractable for exact solutions.
 Suppose we have computes an eigenfunction of this fixed nuclei Hamiltonian, denoted by \(\varphi_n(\{ \mathbf{r} \}; \{ \mathbf{R} \})\), i.e.,